GSP

 int

-The mount reference count is incremented for each vnode added to the mount, and that reference is decremented by vgone(9).
+The indirect mount reference count, maintained as the count of the vnodes owned by it, is incremented for each vnode added to the mount, and that reference is decremented by vgone(9).

 The mount's interlock is held while the vnode is inserted.
-For MP-safe file systems, the vnode must be exclusively locked.
+The vnode must be exclusively locked.

 The insmntque() function will always return 0, unless the file system is currently being unmounted in which case it may return EBUSY.
 Also, insmntque() may be forced to insert the vnode into the mount's vnode list by setting the VV_FORCEINSMQ flag in the vnode v_flag, even if the file system is being unmounted.